KriticaGoel/TechLearning/Interview/RestAPI.md

 }

-Spring REST API Interview Questions
-Let’s take a look at some Spring Boot REST API interview questions and their answers.

-How do you handle CORS in a Spring Boot REST API?
+38. How do you handle CORS in a Spring Boot REST API?

 CORS (Cross-Origin Resource Sharing) can be handled by adding the @CrossOrigin annotation to a controller or method in Spring Boot.
 You can also configure global CORS settings using a WebMvcConfigurer bean for more control.

-What is the role of @RestController in Spring Boot?
+39. What is the role of @RestController in Spring Boot?

 @RestController is a specialized version of @Controller that combines @Controller and @ResponseBody.
 It simplifies the creation of RESTful web services by automatically serializing return objects into JSON or XML.

-How can you validate request body data in a Spring Boot REST API?
+40. How can you validate request body data in a Spring Boot REST API?

 Spring Boot provides validation annotations like @NotNull, @Size, and @Min.
 These can be used in conjunction with @Valid or @Validated to validate incoming request data in the controller methods before processing.

-.NET Core REST API Interview Questions
-Here are some important .NET REST API interview questions and their answers.

-How do you implement authentication in a .NET Core REST API?
-In .NET Core, authentication can be implemented using JWT tokens.
-The AddJwtBearer() method is used in the ConfigureServices to configure token validation.
-Tokens are then sent in the Authorization header of requests for authentication.

-How can you handle exceptions globally in a .NET Core REST API?
-See also  Top 15+ PySpark Interview Questions and Answers (2024) Global exception handling in .NET Core can be done by using middleware.
-The UseExceptionHandler() method is used in the Configure method to catch unhandled exceptions and return a standardized error response.

-Interview Questions on REST Assured
-These are some commonly-asked REST Assured API interview questions and their answers.

-What is REST Assured, and how is it used for API testing?
+41. What is REST Assured, and how is it used for API testing?

 REST Assured is a Java library for testing RESTful APIs.
 It simplifies sending HTTP requests, validating responses, and extracting data from JSON or XML responses.
 It is widely used for automating API tests with minimal code.

-How can you extract a value from a JSON response in REST Assured?
+42. How can you extract a value from a JSON response in REST Assured?

 To extract a value from a JSON response:

 String value = given()